LCC-CIT/CS210-CourseMaterials/LectureNotes/CS210-Unit01-0-Overview.md

 ## Things to Do This Week

 - Join the Discord server so you can communicate with your team.
-- Introduce yourself survey&mdash;complete it by Friday.
+- Introduce yourself on Discord.
-- We'll choose teams next Monday.
+- We'll choose teams on Thursday.
-- Answer "Your turn" questions in the forum by Sunday
-  This is mainly for online students or anyone who wasn't able to participate in the live classroom discussion.
-- Take the quiz over the lectures by Sunday
+- Take the quiz over the reading by Sunday.

 ## Reminders